jundatan/jundatan/README.md

 <div align="center">

  # 💫 About Me:
 👨‍💻 I am interested in specializing in Software Engineering and Network Engineering. <br>🌱 I’m currently learning AI and Algorithm, exploring different languages and reading on any Design Patterns. <br> 🔭 I’m currently working on Leetcode problem sets such as SQL, Algorithm and Data Structures.
-(In Java, Python and SQL) <br> 👀 I'm looking out for any brownfield projects which I can collaborate and add on to improve my confidence in working with large projects.<br>⚡ Fun fact: I have studied Biomedical Engineering and loves to read on quantum mechanics and history.
+(In Java, Python and SQL) <br> 👀 I'm looking out for any brownfield projects which I can collaborate and add on to build my confidence in working with large projects.<br>⚡ Fun fact: I have studied Biomedical Engineering and loves to read on quantum mechanics and history.

 # 💻 Tech Stack: